yertto/kodi_event/README.md

 > The EventServer in Kodi was created to satisfy a need to support many input devices across multiple hardware platforms.
 Adding direct support for a multitude of devices generally decreases performance and stability, and becomes difficult to maintain.
 The EventServer was created to provide a simple, reliable way to communicate with and control Kodi.

 A quick and easy way to tell clients apart is to look for the port number they use to connect to Kodi.
- * JSON-RPC API accepts clients over TCP on port `9090`
+ * JSON-RPC API clients communicate with Kodi using TCP on port `9090`
- * EventServer accpests clients over UDP on port `9777`
+ * EventServer clients communicate with Kodi using UDP on port `9777`

 ## Getting Started

-This (and any other Event Client) require Kodi to be configured to [allow remote control from applications on other systems](https://kodi.wiki/view/Settings/Services/Control#Allow_remote_control_from_applications_on_other_systems).
+This (and any other Event Client) requires Kodi to be configured to [allow remote control from applications on other systems](https://kodi.wiki/view/Settings/Services/Control#Allow_remote_control_from_applications_on_other_systems).

 ### Installation:
 ```